AlessandroGulli/Artificial-Intelligence-MSc-Degree/README.md

 # AI_MS_Degree

-A collection of some of the projects realized during my MS in Computer Science with a curriculum in Artificial Intelligence
+A collection of some of the projects realized during my MS in Artificial Intelligence